wp-plugins/simple-optimizer/readme.txt

 == Screenshots ==

-1. Admin Page
+1. WordPress Optimizations Settings Page
+2. Database Optimizations Settings Page
+3. Optimizer Program Output

 == Changelog ==

+= 1.2 =
+* updated plugin to use WordPress settings API
+* consolidated the plugin settings so they are all stored in one main setting, rather than individual settings in wp-options table
+* updated plugin settings page with tabs, rather than scrolling down the page
+* reorgainzed entire plugin file layout
+* updated plugin screenshots

+= 1.1.2 =
+* updated plugin meta row links on plugin page

-= 1.0 =
+= 1.1.1 =
-* Initial release
+* Added link to rate and review this plugin on WordPress.org
+* resolved issue with out of place errors.

 = 1.1 =
 * Added advanced optimization functions
 * Added contextual help menu

-= 1.1.1 =
-* Added link to rate and review this plugin on WordPress.org
-* resolved issue with out of place errors.

-= 1.1.2 =
+= 1.0 =
-* updated plugin meta row links on plugin page
+* Initial release